0xprinc/checks-while-hacks/README.md

 - Run tools like Slither/Solhint and review their output.
 - Look at related projects and their audits to check for any similar issues or oversights.
 - Try to figure out as many as expected invariants in the contract after getting its context.
+- Try to avoid transaction order dependence in the code or find a way to deal with it.
+-

 ## General entity
 - `g1` - Will the contract run the same if this entity is removed?